jkbrako/quiz-corrections/README.md

 # quiz-corrections

-The questions the corrections are given are for #9-#10
+The revisions are for quizzes 4-7.
+Thank you for taking the time to go through the repository.

 ## quiz-4